stuyvesant-cs/dwlessons/fcs/07_python.md

 _Variable_ : Data that can potentially change while a program is running.
   - A variable has a name and a value.
-  - In python, variables are created the first time they are used.
+  - In python, variables are created the first time they are assigned a value.
 There is no specific keyword to declare new variables.

 --